 Life is busy.
 Sometimes, a quick catch-up does a lot of good.

-Here's the news and notes from the last week that might have slipped through the cracks.
+Here are the news, notes, and extra tidbits from the last week that might have slipped through the cracks.